DSCI-310/DSCI-310-Group-7/README.md

    a.
 Run "docker run --rm -p 8787:8787 jupyter/scipy-notebook" in terminal

    b.
 Open up a web browser and access the server through http://127.0.0.1:8888/lab?token=399e23fe91a267a070037bd5196feaf0f2decd6e136ffcb0
-3. licenses contained in LICENSE.md:
+3. Licenses contained in LICENSE.md:

    a. an MIT license for the project code